 History and Jurisdiction

-The Committee on House Administration (CHA) was established in 1947 as part of a larger effort to streamline the U.S. Committee on House Administration House of Representatives' committee system and to modernize its internal management and operations.
-Now in its 60th year of existence, CHA's two principal functions include oversight of federal elections and day-to-day operations in the House.
+The Committee on House Administration (CHA) was established in 1947 as part of a larger effort to streamline the U.S. House of Representatives' committee system and to modernize its internal management and operations.
+Now in its 70th year of existence, CHA's two principal functions include oversight of federal elections and day-to-day operations in the House.

 Oversight of federal elections became one of the chief tasks of the committee.
 The responsibilities of several former panels-the Committee on the Election of the President, Vice President, and Representatives in Congress and the Elections Committees No. 1, No. 2, and No. 3-were vested in CHA.
 Under the leadership of its first chairman, Karl M. Le Compte of Iowa, one of the committee's early actions was to introduce legislation to outlaw the payment of poll taxes in federal elections.
 Historically, the committee has had a hand in shaping legislation that touches on any and all aspects of federal elections.
 Issues concerning corrupt practices, contested congressional elections, campaign finance disclosures, and credentials and qualifications of House Members also fall under its purview.
 Most recently, the committee played a pivotal role in the development and passage of the Help America Vote Act of 2002, which allocated more then $3 billion to improve voting equipment, train election workers, and reform election law.